Nafees10/qui/docs/docs.md

 An example can be: a number input widget, must return true on its keyboard event function, when they key is pressed and is a digit. in all other cases, it must return false.

-You are to overload the event handling functions, to do the tasks you want your widget to do.

 ## Event Subscribing

 By default, no event handler functions of a QWidget inheriting class will be called.